How to Integrate ChatGPT into Excel

 Run via Own Excel Add-In

 Creating your own Excel add-in is another option.
 Once the add-in is installed, you’ll have a new ribbon form for accessing ChatGPT functionality.
-For detailed steps on creating an Excel add-in, refer to my other video linked in the description.
+For detailed steps, see my walkthrough on creating a custom Excel add-in.

 Run via MyToolBelt Add-In